|The Queen Mary saga continues.

 SGX-ST had queries for Eagle Hospitality Trust which has responded accordingly this afternoon.
 Query 1 had to do with "what happens" in a worst-case scenario, ie what is the fallout if Urban Commons, LLC (“UC”), the sponsor of Eagle Hospitality Trust, fails to meet its obligations under the Queen Mary ground lease.

 Below are SGX-ST's Query 2 and the REIT manager's response, which deals with the source of the current controversy.
-In essence, the REIT manager's response reflects a pushback against the Marine Survey as it appears to be "grossly inaccurate" in its assessment of state of The Queen Mary.
+In essence, the REIT manager's response reflects a pushback against the Marine Survey as it appears to be "grossly inaccurate" in its assessment of The Queen Mary.

 SGX query: We refer to the article dated 23 October 2019 entitled “Eagle Hospitality Trust could get wings clipped as key asset The Queen Mary sinks into disrepair” by The Edge Singapore.